machinellama/mern-web3/README.md

 After answering questions:
 - A script will copy Webpack, Babel, Express, and React files to a new directory
 - Necessary dependencies will be installed via Yarn
-- The newly created React App can be run with `yarn run dev:web` (on port 5070 by default)
+- The newly created React App can be run with `yarn run dev:all`
+- You can run just the web server with `yarn run dev:web` (on port 5070 by default)
-- An Express server can be run by running `yarn run dev` (on port 4070 by default)
+- The Express server can be run with `yarn run dev` (on port 4070 by default)
 - If you opted to only include frontend or backend components, the run command will just be `yarn run dev` for the one included

 ## Demo of app created